Alluxio/alluxio/docs/en/ufs/GCS.md

 For more information on GCS, please read its [documentation](https://cloud.google.com/storage/docs/overview).

+## Setup

+Alluxio has two GCS integrations.
+The default GCS UFS module (GCS version 1) is implemented based on [jets3t](http://www.jets3t.org/) library which is design for AWS S3.
+Thus, it only accepts Google cloud storage interoperability access/secret keypair which allows full access to all Google cloud storages inside a Google cloud project.
+No permission or access control can be placed on the interoperability keys.
+The conjuction of Google interoperability API and jets3t library also impact the performance of default GCS UFS module.

+GCS with Google Cloud API (GCS version 2) on the other hand accepts [Google application credentials](https://cloud.google.com/docs/authentication/getting-started).
+Based on the application credentials, Google cloud can determine what permissions an authenticated client has for its target Google cloud storage bucket.
+Besides, GCS with Google cloud API has much better performance than the default one in metadata and read/write operations.

 ## Basic Setup

 A GCS bucket can be mounted to the Alluxio either at the root of the namespace, or at a nested directory.